microsoft/fabricrealtimelab/modules/module00.md

 ![Create Fabric Capacity](../images/module00/fabricmarketplace.png)

-On the Create Fabric capacity page, assign the capacity to a resource group in a region that is available to you or recommended by your proctor, and change the size to the smallest size to minimize costs.
+On the *Create Fabric* capacity page, assign the capacity to a resource group in a region that is available to you or recommended by your proctor, and change the size to the smallest size to minimize costs.
+If you are planning on completing all modules, the smallest size may not be sufficient -- consider using a larger instance, or scale temporarily as needed.

 ![Create Fabric Capacity](../images/module00/fabriccapacity.png)